vpro/motu/resources/bios/Artur_Avila.md

-Taming the chaos of complex dynamical systems through mathematics
+Tames the chaos of complex dynamical systems with mathematics